paganini2008/paganini2008.github.io/_posts/2021-07-01-Introduction to Greenfinger - High Performance Distributed WebSpider Framework.md

 * **If no keyword is entered, all items will be queried：**
 ![image.png](/assets/images/greenfinger/5.png)

-Finally, due to the high complexity of Greenfinger Framework, it comprehensively uses the core functions of three frameworks: Micro service distributed collaboration framework [tridenter], distributed streaming processing framework [vortex] and distributed task scheduling framework [chaconne].
+Finally, due to the high complexity of Greenfinger Framework, it comprehensively uses the core functions of three frameworks: Micro service distributed collaboration framework [tridenter](https://paganini2008.github.io/2021/06/Introduction-to-Tridenter-Microservice-Distribution-Collaboration-Framework/), distributed streaming processing framework [vortex](https://paganini2008.github.io/2021/06/Introduction-to-Vortex-Distributed-Streaming-Computing-Framework/) and distributed task scheduling framework [chaconne](https://paganini2008.github.io/2021/06/Introduction-to-Chaconne-Distributed-Task-Scheduling-Framework/).
 Therefore, this paper mainly describes how to operate Greenfinger Console Web UI to create web spider tasks, run them, and search content by keyword.
 I will write an article about the implementation principle of Greenfinger Framework later.